-Additionally, the United States of America is one of almost 200 nations that, in December 2015, agreed to the Paris Agreement, an international climate change agreement in Paris, France that calls for countries to set their own GHG emissions targets and be transparent about the measures each country uses to achieve its GHG emissions targets.
-The Paris Agreement entered into force on November 4, 2016.
-However, in August 2017, the U.S. State Department officially informed the United Nations of the intent of the United States to withdraw from the Paris Agreement.
+Additionally, the USA is one of almost 200 nations that, in December 2015, agreed to the Paris Agreement, an international climate change agreement in Paris, France that calls for countries to set their own GHG emissions targets and be transparent about the measures each country uses to achieve its GHG emissions targets.
+The Paris Agreement entered into force on 4 November 2016.
+However, in August 2017, the US State Department officially informed the United Nations of the intent of the USA to withdraw from the Paris Agreement.
 The Paris Agreement provides for a four-year exit process beginning when it took effect in November 2016, which would result in an effective exit date of November 2020.
-The United States' adherence to the exit process is uncertain and/or the terms on which the United States may reenter the Paris Agreement or a separately negotiated agreement are unclear at this time.
+The USA's adherence to the exit process is uncertain and/or the terms on which the USA may re-enter the Paris Agreement or a separately negotiated agreement are unclear at this time.